composablehorizons/compose-icons/icons-heroicons-solid-cmp/README.md

-# Heroicons solid icons for Compose Multiplatform
+# Heroicons Solid icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Heroicons solid icons.
+A Compose Multiplatform icon library with all available Heroicons Solid icons.

 ## Installation